fetchai/agents-aea/docs/generic-skills-step-by-step.md

                 "informing counterparty={} of payment.".format(fipa_msg.sender[-5:])
             )
 ```
 The first thing we are checking is if we enabled our AEA to transact with a ledger.
 If we can transact with a ledger we generate a `LedgerApiMessage` of performative `GET_RAW_TRANSACTION` and send it to the ledger connection.
-The ledger connection will construct a raw transaction for us, using the relevant ledger api.
+The ledger connection will construct a raw transaction for us, using the relevant ledger API.

 Lastly, we need to handle the `INFORM` message.
 This is the message that will have our data: